kaakaww/Workshop/README.md

 - [ ] Build and Run the app with the Docker Compose command listed in the Vuln_Node_Express READ.me

 ## Step Two: Local Scan
+- [ ] Create an and save an API key via the StackHawk Web Platform
 - [ ] Create an application in the StackHawk Web Platform and copy the `applicationId`
 - [ ] Create a `stackhawk.yml` file at the root of your recently cloned project directory
 - [ ] Add the following basic configuration to your `stackhawk.yml` file supplying your `applicationId`